 Everyone can love clay!
 Become a Friend at one of the world’s great specialty museums and enjoy the benefits, including unlimited admission, invitations to exhibition previews and special events, discounts on lectures and clay classes, and more.

 Gardiner Friends are invited to join us for an exclusive preview of the exhibition Ai Weiwei: Unbroken before it opens to the public.
+Drop by anytime between 10 am – 8 pm to see the highly anticipated exhibition, featuring some of the artist’s most renowned works, along with brand new Lego zodiac installation.
 Tours of the exhibition will be led by Chief Curator Sequoia Miller at 2 pm and 6 pm.
 Light refreshments will be available during the day, with a cash bar open during the evening.

 This event is exclusive to Gardiner Friends.
 Become a Gardiner Friend today for invitations to exhibition previews and other benefits.

-Ai Weiwei is one of the world’s most influential living artists and human rights activists, as well as one of China’s most formidable critics.
-Known for smashing conventions—and ceramics—with iconic works like Dropping a Han Dynasty Urn, Ai upends the cultural traditions and materials of his native China.
+Ai Weiwei is one of the world’s most influential artists and human rights activists, as well as one of China’s most formidable critics.
+Known for smashing conventions—and ceramics—with iconic works like Dropping a Han Dynasty Urn, he upends the cultural traditions and materials of his native China.

-This highly-anticipated and timely exhibition explores the breaking of boundaries, both physical and symbolic, and considers how the artist’s ceramic works form a basis for his ongoing exploration of urgent social justice themes, including immigration and the repression of dissent.
+This highly-anticipated and timely exhibition explores the breaking of boundaries, both physical and symbolic, and considers how the artist’s ceramic works form a basis for his ongoing exploration of urgent social justice themes, including immigration, freedom of speech, and the repression of dissent.
+Learn more

 111 Queen's Park